How to buy Deutsche Bank (DB) shares in Australia

-Over the last 12 months, Deutsche Bank's shares have ranged in value from as little as US$4.99 up to US$11.16.
+Over the last 12 months, Deutsche Bank's shares have ranged in value from as little as US$10.0772 up to US$15.34.
 A popular way to gauge a stock's volatility is its "beta".

 Deutsche Bank overview

 Deutsche Bank Aktiengesellschaft provides investment, financial, and related products and services to private individuals, corporate entities, and institutional clients worldwide.
-Its Corporate Bank segment provides cash management, trade finance and lending, trust and agency, and securities services.
+Its Corporate Bank segment provides cash management, trade finance and lending, trust and agency, and securities services, as well as risk management solutions.
 The Company's Investment Bank segment offers merger and acquisitions, and equity advisory services.
 This segment also focuses on financing, advisory, fixed income, and currencies.
-Its Private Bank segment provides payment and account services, credit, and deposit products, as well as investment advice and selected digital services.
+Its Private Bank segment provides payment and account services, and credit and deposit products, as well as investment advice, social and governance products, and digital offerings.
 This segment also provides wealth management, and postal and parcel services.
 The Company's Asset Management segment provides investment solutions, such as alternative investments, which include real estate, infrastructure, private equity, liquid real assets, and sustainable investments; passive investments; and various services, including insurance and pension solutions, asset liability management, portfolio management solutions, asset allocation advisory, structuring, and overlay to institutions, governments, corporations and foundations, and individual investors.
-As of December 31, 2019, it operated 1,931 branches in Germany and internationally.
-Deutsche Bank Aktiengesellschaft has collaboration with Google on joint development of cloud services.
+As of December 31, 2020, it operated 1,891 branches in Germany and internationally.
 The company was founded in 1870 and is headquartered in Frankfurt am Main, Germany.